Johnson Yachts Enters Final Stage of Construction on Johnson 70

 "We want to create a new line of yachts that sets the trend rather than follows it.”

-It came after the yard revealed new details and renderings of its new flagship, the Johnson 115 at the Fort Lauderdale International Boat Show in November.
+It came after the yard revealed new details and renderings of its new flagship, the Johnson 115 at last year's Fort Lauderdale International Boat Show.
 The yard’s first tri-deck yacht has also been designed by Bill Dixon and will accommodate either 10 or 12 guests across five or six staterooms.